PaloAltoNetworks/bahamut/README.md

 	// Tells your autogenerated handlers what Bahamut server they are using. handlers.SetBahamutServer(server)

-	// Register your hello processor for the HelloIdentity. server.RegisterProcessor(processors.NewGreetingsProcessor(), models.GreetingIdentity)
+	// Register your GreetingsProcessor for the GreetingIdentity. server.RegisterProcessor(processors.NewGreetingsProcessor(), models.GreetingIdentity)

 	// And start the server.